Message from CEO

 Thanks for visiting our site.
 Let’ get some facts straight.
 I’m just the bus driver for the SAVE Network organisation.
 It’s the passengers, you, – the volunteers – that are the really important ones on the SAVE bus.
 It’s your time, talents, abilities, skills plus a little bit of situational awareness training that can make a big difference to community safety in your local neighbourhood and at public events.
 I am privileged to have a diverse team of willing professionals volunteering their expertise in joining me to support the SAVE network in safeguarding your local community.
 To all of you – welcome aboard the SAVE bus.
 I trust you will find the journey as inspiring as I do in making a significant contribution to the safety of our community.

 Dr. Geoff Dean

-The aim of the Safety Alert Volunteer Enterprise (SAVE) is to empower ordinary people with safety alertness knowledge and skills to keep their community’s attention focused and aware of everyday harms, risks, and threats from regular and random acts of violence including criminal activities and potential terrorist attacks on personal and community safety.
+The aim of the Safety Alert Volunteer Enterprise (SAVE) is to empower ordinary people with safety alertness knowledge and skills to keep their community’s attention focused and aware of everyday harms, risks, and threats from regular and random acts of violence including criminal activities, militancy, extremism, and terrorism.

-The SAVE vision is to transform community fear of crime and terrorism into positive action to enhance personal and community safety by building a broad-based grassroots interconnected network of self-evolving and self-directing suburban neighbourhoods clustered around local Safety Alert Volunteer (SAV) teams dedicated to reducing harms for everyone in their geographical region.
+The SAVE vision is to transform community fear of crime and terrorism into positive action to enhance personal and community safety by building a broad-based grassroots interconnected network of self-evolving and self-directing suburban neighbourhoods clustered around local Safety Alert Volunteer Enterprise (SAVE) teams dedicated to reducing social and personal harms for everyone in their geographical region.

 Register To Become A SAVE Volunteer